App-vNext/Polly/docs/strategies/circuit-breaker.md

 #### Complex: dynamic break duration sequence diagram

-This sequence diagram illustrates the behavior of a circuit breaker using a BreakDurationGenerator.
-The generator dynamically calculates the break duration based on specific criteria, such as the number of failures
+This sequence diagram illustrates the behavior of a circuit breaker using a `BreakDurationGenerator`.
+The generator dynamically calculates the break duration based on specific criteria, such as the number of failures:

 ```mermaid
 sequenceDiagram